MicrosoftDocs/fabric-docs/docs/data-science/read-write-pandas.md

 # How to read and write data with Pandas in Microsoft Fabric

-[!INCLUDE [product-name](../includes/product-name.md)] notebooks provide built-in support for interacting with Lakehouse data using Pandas, the most popular Python library for data exploration and processing.
+[!INCLUDE [product-name](../includes/product-name.md)] notebooks support seamless interaction with Lakehouse data using Pandas, the most popular Python library for data exploration and processing.
 Within a notebook, users can quickly read data from—and write data back to—their Lakehouses in a variety of file formats.
 This guide provides code samples to help you get started in your own notebook.

 [!INCLUDE [preview-note](../includes/preview-note.md)]